Satisfactory Academic Progress (SAP)

 - Some scholarship, grant, and loan programs funded by UT

-If you receive department awards and you’re not receiving any other federal, state or university funds, the SAP’s yearly progress and maximum time allowance portion doesn’t apply to you.
+If you receive departmental awards and you’re not receiving any other federal, state, or university funds, the SAP’s yearly progress and maximum time allowance portion doesn’t apply to you.

-All semesters, credit hours, and course repeats (with the exception of the first 24 semester hours of remedial or developmental hours) are counted toward the SAP maximum time allowance, regardless of whether you received financial aid.
-Also, all attempted credit hours are considered toward the maximum time allowance).
+All semesters, credit hours, and course repeats (with the exception of the first twenty-four semester hours of remedial or developmental hours) are counted toward the SAP maximum time allowance, regardless of whether you received financial aid.
+Also, all attempted credit hours are considered toward the maximum time allowance.

 If you are working on a second undergraduate degree, you have an additional 45 hours to complete your necessary coursework.